mahiir07/project1/README.md

 # project1

-its my instagram profile ... with using html css and js
+Its my instagram profile page project ... with using html css and js.